nearform/web-ai-demo/MODELS.md

 Note rule 2 (no Gemma 3 or earlier) removes what would otherwise look like the answer here: the small MediaPipe `-web.task` files at 238 MB and 668 MB are all Gemma 3, and they are gated behind a 401 anyway.
-Licence and policy land on the same files, from two directions.
+License and policy land on the same files, from two directions.

 ## Thinking is off, everywhere